 Uninsured Motorist (UM)

-Uninsured motorist (UM) protects you against damages caused by a driver with no auto insurance.
+Uninsured motorist (UM) protects you against damages caused by motorists with no insurance.
 The key is that the person causing the accident doesn’t have coverage.
 UM also applies in a hit-and-run situation.

-An uninsured driver is someone who has no auto insurance of any kind.
+An uninsured motorist is someone who lacks coverage of any kind.
 As mentioned earlier, this policy includes hit-and-runs.
-Your provider would treat a hit-and-run as if an uninsured driver caused the accident.
+Your provider would treat a hit-and-run as if a driver without insurance caused the accident.

 Underinsured Motorist (UIM)

-Underinsured motorist (UIM) protects you if the at-fault driver has an insufficient amount of liability insurance to cover expenses.
-If you don’t have UM, you could end up paying for the costs yourself.
+Underinsured motorist (UIM) protects you if the at-fault driver has an insufficient amount of liability insurance to cover medical-related expenses.
+If you don’t have UIM, you could end up paying for these costs yourself.

 An important part of UM and UIM is that they both cover the car, not the person driving it.
 Concepts like “stacking” will become clearer when you keep this in mind.
 UIM and UM are often packaged together where you’d receive protection in both situations.

 Another point is that full coverage doesn’t include UM or UIM.
 These policies only include liability, collision, and comprehensive coverages.
 Some would argue that you don’t need UM or UIM if you have a full-coverage insurance policy.
 But, as you’ll see, they provide a lot of additional protection for a modest cost.

-UM and UIM protect you from different things.
+UM and UIM coverage protect you from different things.
 Below is a breakdown of the protection both coverages provide:

 Uninsured Motorist (UM)

 There are two parts to UM coverage.
 Like liability insurance, bodily injuries and property damage are part of the plan.
 Here’s what UM includes:

 - UM property damage coverage.
 Pays to repair any damage to your vehicle as a result of the accident with an uninsured driver.

 - UM bodily injury coverage.
 Pays for any medical expenses, funeral costs, loss of income, and other expenses related to injury as a result of an accident.
 Also covers hit-and-run accidents.
 Certain states also consider passengers and family members as part of the coverage.